webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 greatly reduced by header compression [RFC7541] in HTTP/2 [RFC7540].

+## Client-Vended Tokens {#client-token}

+In this model, clients generates a token that it uses to prove ownership over a private key.
+Use of the same key over time establishes a continuous identity.

+Push message requests can be accompanied by a JSON Web Token (JWT) [RFC7519].
+This token is not bound to the request.
+As a result, the token is reusable over a limited time, based on the value of the "exp" (Expiry) claim in the token.
+An "exp" claim MUST be included; similarly, an "aud" (Audience) claim MUST include the string "webpush".

+The JWT is included in an Authorization header field, using an auth-scheme of "WebPush".

+Editor's Note:

+: The definition of the "Bearer" auth-scheme in [RFC6750] is almost perfect, but context would seem to indicate that this is only valid for use with OAuth.

+The corresponding public key is included in a JSON Web Key (JWK) [RFC7517].
+This would be included in either a newly-defined "jwk" parameter of the Crypto-Key header field [I-D.thomson-http-encryption]; alternatively, the "p256ecdsa" parameter defined in [I-D.thomson-http-content-signature] could be used to transport a raw key.

+For including voluntarily-provided contact details, a separate header field could be used (as in {{from}}) or the JWT could include claims about identity.
+For the latter, the "sub" (subject) claim could include a contact URI for the application server.

+The JWT MUST use a JSON Web Signature (JWS) [RFC7515].
+Both the JWS and JWK MUST use an elliptic curve digital signature (ECDSA) key on the NIST P-256 curve [FIPS186].

-### Contact Information Header Field
+## Contact Information Header Field {#from}

 Contact information for an application server could be included in a header field, either directly (e.g., a From header field, Section 5.5.1 of [RFC7231]), or by reference (e.g., a new "contact" link relation [RFC5988] that identified a vCard [RFC6350]).
 Note that a From header field is limited to email addresses.

-Like an application token {{token}}, contact information would need to be repeated, though that cost is reduced with HTTP/2.
+Like an server- or client-vended token ({{server-token}}, {{client-token}}), contact information would need to be repeated, though that cost is reduced with HTTP/2.

-### Request Signing
+## Request Signing

 Signing of push message requests would allow the push service to attribute requests to an application server based on an asymmetric key.
 This could be